mrmodise/nodejs-ecommerce-store/README.md

 ## Testing

  Add testing data to the application by loading API data from Faker API.
 To do this, open ``http://localhost:3000/api/<name-of-category-added>``.
 Do this for all categories.
-I will automate this functionality with Cypress/Nightwatch UI automation tool.
+I will automate this functionality with Cypress UI automation tool.

+ ``started on automating this``

  To run automated UI tests, run ```yarn test```